 Each team consists of three players that must stay on their half of the court at all times.
 Goals are located at both ends of the court, and the players must guard these goals to prevent the opponent from scoring.

-In front of the goals, there is three parallel ropes suspended 40 cm above the floor; the ball must roll under these ropes without touching them in order to score a goal.
+In front of the goals, three parallel ropes are suspended 40 cm above the floor.
+The ball must roll under these ropes without touching them in order to score a goal.